xsuite/xfields/examples/beambeam_multibunch/design.md

 The rigid-bunch beam-beam API should use the same bunch-pattern concepts as Xpart, Xwakes and `BeamStatsMonitor`.
 Their common public model is:

-- `filling_scheme` is a slot-indexed boolean/integer occupancy pattern;
+- `filling_pattern` is a slot-indexed boolean/integer occupancy pattern;
 - `filled_slots` contains the corresponding physical slot numbers;
 - `bunch_spacing_zeta` is the positive physical distance between adjacent slots of that pattern; and